T0lst0v/T0lst0v/README.md

 Still in a beginning of my journey...
 Right now I'm heavily focusing on Node.js and React

-- 🌱  I’m currently focusing on improving knowledge in React and Redux ...
+- 🌱  curently focusing on React and Redux ...

 ### Get In Touch\_